Easily Move User Profile to Another Drive in Windows 10, 11

 A user profile is a record of user-specific data that define the user’s working environment.
 The record can include display settings, application settings, and network connections.
 Different versions of Windows store user profile information in a specific directory with different names: “Documents and Settings” in Windows XP and “Users” in Windows Vista and later.

-More and more user profiles are generated during the usage of the computer.
+The computer has less free space and runs slower: More and more user profiles are generated during the usage of the computer.
 Thus, the free space of C drive becomes less and the system runs slower.
 Moving user profile to another drive can release space on C drive.

-You may encounter system failure or even need to reinstall Windows 10/8/7 because of virus attack, software issues or human errors.
+Protect your personal data: You may encounter system failure or even need to reinstall Windows 10/8/7 because of virus attack, software issues or human errors.
 Migrating user profile to a new location can ensure the security of your personal data.

 Then, what’s the easiest way to change user folder location?